ItzikMalkiel/DeepNanoDesign/README.md

 ## Models
 You can choose between:
-1) training a bi-directional model that given two spectra predicts a geometry and predict back its spectra.
+1) Training a bi-directional model that given two spectrums predicts a geometry and then predicts back the two spectrums of the predicted geometry.
-2) training an inverse network (GPN) that only predicts a geometry.
+2) Training an inverse network (GPN) that only predicts a geometry.
-3) training a direct network (SPN) that given a geometry predicts two spectrums.
+3) Training a direct network (SPN) that given a geometry predicts two spectrums.
 4) Running Genetic Algorithm (GA) to design a geometry for a given spectra.

 ## Citation